 Intensive Outpatient Programs

-Many people who have an addiction may want to try addiction treatment without staying in a rehab center.
-The good news is there are many recovery programs, including intensive outpatient programs, that allow you do this.
-When attending an IOP, you don’t have to stay in a rehab facility.
+Many people with an addiction may want to try addiction treatment without staying in a rehab center.
+The good news is that many recovery programs, including intensive outpatient programs, allow you to do this.
+Attending an IOP means you don’t have to stay in a rehab facility.
 You can stay in a sober living house instead.
 This way, you can still work or take care of other responsibilities while getting the treatment you need.

 Learn More About Intensive Outpatient Programs

 Outpatient rehab is a recovery program that helps people overcome drug and alcohol addiction.
 It is an alternative to inpatient treatment.
-However, with regular outpatient programs, the client only attends therapy a few hours every week.
-If you don’t want to attend inpatient treatment, you can try an intensive outpatient program in New York.
+However, with regular outpatient programs, the client only attends therapy for a few hours every week.
+If you don’t want to commit to inpatient treatment, you can try an intensive outpatient program in New York.

 With intensive outpatient treatment programs, you will get immediate support.
 Your schedule can be flexible.
 However, most clients will go to treatment 3 to 4 times weekly.
 The length of time you attend each day can vary, too.
-On your treatment days, you may receive educational resources, group therapy, and individual therapy.
+You may receive educational resources, group therapy, and individual therapy on your treatment days.

-If you are wondering how long is IOP, be sure to talk to the treatment center staff if you wonder how long IOP is.
+Talk to the treatment center staff if you wonder how long IOP is.
 The length of your treatment will vary based on different things, including:

 - Type of substances you abuse